Logo-stateuniv

 Athletics

-A member of the Southeastern Conference, Vanderbilt offers Division I athletics in addition to club and intramural sports.
+A member of the Southeastern Conference, the school offers Division I athletics in addition to club and intramural sports.
 Vanderbilt University maintains a proud tradition of Black and Gold (the school colors) in intercollegiate sports, including six men’s and ten women’s varsity teams.
-Students enjoy attending games to cheer and to socialize, and although Vanderbilt is the smallest and only private member in a conference of giants, the Commodores are becoming a stronger program each year.
+Students enjoy attending games to cheer and to socialize, and although this is the smallest and only private member in a conference of giants, the Commodores are becoming a stronger program each year.
 Specifically, in 2007, seven of the sixteen varsity teams were ranked in the top-25; men’s basketball made the Sweet Sixteen, women’s bowling won a national championship, and men’s basketball was ranked #1 in the nation for 18 weeks in a row.
-Vanderbilt athletes strive for excellence both on the field/court and in the classroom.
+Their athletes strive for excellence both on the field/court and in the classroom.

 Local Community